ponolite/gender_dynamics_and_regrades_in_academia/README.md

 ## LLM Usage Statement

--   ChatGPT 3.5 was used to help write a certain code portion within this paper.
+-   ChatGPT 3.5 was used to help write a certain code portion within this paper, receipts can be found in `usage.text`.